Delaware Contractor License Bond— Non-Resident: 6% of Contract Value

 What are Wilmington contractor bond requirements?

 The City of Wilmington requires bonds from $10,000 to $200,000 depending on license class.
 Class A, B, C, and U contractors plus master HVACR technicians and plumbers all need bonds.
 These municipal bonds are separate from and in addition to the state non-resident bond requirement.
+Both residents and non-residents working in Wilmington need the municipal bond.

 What does the 6% bond guarantee?